dawsh2/minimodBT/style.md

 ## Documentation Maintenance

 ### Documentation Compliance Strategy
-Adherence to documentation standards must be maintained so we can leverage docstring parsers for automated documentation.
-This will help us continue to leverage LLMs economically as the codebase grows.
+We leverage docstring parsers for automated documentation.
+This will help us continue to employ LLMs economically as the codebase grows (feed them docstrings rather full files).

 #### Compliance Mechanisms
 - Implement pre-commit hooks to validate docstring coverage